GouthamiN25/CurioGalaxy.com/README.md

-## 🌌 CurioGalaxy.com
+## 🌌 Curiogalaxy.com

-CurioGalaxy is an AI-powered web experience I built using TypeScript, Node.js, Vite, and Google AI Studio.
+Curiogalaxy is an AI-powered web experience I built using TypeScript, Node.js, Vite, and Google AI Studio.
 Designed with a cosmic theme, it serves as an intelligent space where users can chat with a AI-powered assistant, explore ideas, and interact with a modern UI.
 The platform demonstrates how conversational AI can be integrated into real web applications to make learning, ideation, and problem-solving more engaging and accessible.
-CurioGalaxy is a web experience built with TypeScript, Vite, Node.js, and Google AI Studio.
+Curiogalaxy is a web experience built with TypeScript, Vite, Node.js, and Google AI Studio.
 It blends design, creativity, and AI-powered interactions to create a playful yet modern user experience.

 ## ✨ Features